MicrosoftDocs/architecture-center/docs/reference-architectures/logging/enterprise-grade-logging-content.md

 You can use batching policies to control ingestion latency.
 For more information, see [Batching policies](/azure/data-explorer/kusto/management/batchingpolicy).
 You can trigger ingestion by number of items, data size, or by a timespan to ensure an acceptable latency.
 It's important to balance low latency and performance.
 Lowering latency results in higher Azure Data Explorer resource consumption.

-Event Hubs SDK uses [AMQP protocol](/azure/service-bus-messaging/service-bus-amqp-protocol-guide#what-is-amqp) to deliver events to Event Hubs.
-Reusing existing Event Hub client connections reduces latency and promotes performance efficiency.
+The Event Hubs SDK uses [AMQP protocol](/azure/service-bus-messaging/service-bus-amqp-protocol-guide#what-is-amqp) to deliver events to Event Hubs.
+Reusing existing Event Hubs client connections reduces latency and promotes performance efficiency.

 You can scale Event Hubs based on the number of throughput units and the number of partitions set during creation time.
 Choosing the appropriate partition numbers is important for performance and scalability.
-See [scaling with Event Hubs](/azure/event-hubs/event-hubs-scalability) for prescriptive guidance on event hub scalability.
+See [scaling with Event Hubs](/azure/event-hubs/event-hubs-scalability) for prescriptive guidance on Event Hub scalabilitys.
 You can also consider using as many event hubs as you need.
 You can group applications or sources into multiple event hubs.

 You can scale Azure Data Explorer both [horizontally](/azure/data-explorer/manage-cluster-horizontal-scaling) and [vertically](/azure/data-explorer/manage-cluster-vertical-scaling).